 Gluten-Free and Alternative Flour Options

-If gluten is a concern, substitute all-purpose flour with:
+If gluten is a concern, swap the all-purpose flour for any of these:

 Troubleshooting Common Issues

-- Undercooked inside: Pound to even thickness and monitor internal temperature carefully.
+- Undercooked inside: Pound to even thickness and use a thermometer.
+Timing alone is not reliable enough for chicken.

 Serving Suggestions